 WAI-ARIA provides Web authors with the following:

-- Roles to describe the type of widget presented, such as “menu”, “treeitem”, “slider”, and “progressmeter”
+- Roles to describe the type of widget presented, such as “menu”, “treeitem”, “slider”, and “progressbar”

-- Roles to describe the structure of the Web page, such as headings, regions, and tables (grids)
+- Roles to describe the structure of the Web page, such as headings, and regions

-- Properties to describe the state widgets are in, such as “checked” for a check box, or “haspopup” for a menu.
+- Properties to describe the state widgets are in, such as “checked” for a check box, or “readonly” for most form controls

-- Properties to define live regions of a page that are likely to get updates (such as stock quotes), as well as an interruption policy for those updates—for example, critical updates may be presented in an alert dialog box, and incidental updates occur within the page
+- Properties to define live regions of a page that are likely to get updates (such as stock quotes)

 - A way to provide keyboard navigation for the Web objects and events, such as those mentioned above